princed/postcss-modules-values-replace/README.md

  }
  ```

-and exports following values to JS:
+and leads to export of following values to JS:

 ```js
 {